DasonGillespie/Raft/README.md

 The protocol get really interesting when a node drops out.
 Simulate this with a keyboard interrupt or some other method on one of the nodes.
 Then try issuing a command and then bring the node back in.
 After the node drops out, the remaining nodes should elect a new leader, correctly apply the command, and then get the lost node up to speed once it rejoins.

+## Future Work
+In it's current state, this project integrates the raft protocol with the client application in a single file.
+This will be remedied with a more organized file structure, breaking the project into more managable pieces.
+Work will also be done to restructure the project to present raft as a package, available for use in other application.
+However, the project in it's current form will continue to be available.